Shrinjay Pratap Singh

-Shrinjay Pratap Singh is a Lieutenant general of the Indian Army, currently serving as the Director General of the Defence Intelligence Agency and Deputy Chief of Integrated Defence Staff (Intelligence).
+Lieutenant General Shrinjay Pratap Singh, AVSM, YSM is a serving general officer of the Indian Army.
+He is currently serving as the Director General, Defence Intelligence Agency & Deputy Chief of Integrated Defence Staff (Intelligence).
+He was previously serving as the Chief of Staff, Southern Command, prior to that he was General Officer Commanding, IX Corps.

 Early life and education

-Singh is a second-generation Army officer.
-He is an alumnus of the National Defence Academy, and the Indian Military Academy.
-He attended the Higher Command Course and the National Defence College in the United States.
-He holds a master's degree in Strategic Studies from University of Madras and an MPhil from Devi Ahilya Vishwavidyalaya.
+He is an alumnus of the National Defence Academy, Khadakwasla and the Indian Military Academy, Dehradun.
+He is also an alumnus of Army War College, Mhow and the United States Army War College, Carlisle.
+He holds a master's degree from University of Madras and an MPhil from Devi Ahilya Vishwavidyalaya.

 Military career

-Shrinjay Pratap Singh was commissioned into the Indian Army on 10 June 1989.
-He has commanded an infantry battalion in the semi-desert sector, a brigade in counter-insurgency and counter-terrorism operations in Jammu and Kashmir, a division on the northern borders, and a corps on the western front.
+The general officer was commissioned into the Kumaon Regiment on 10 June 1989 from the Indian Military Academy.
+In a career spanning over three decades, he has tenated various command and staff appointments.
+He has commanded an infantry battalion in the semi-desert sector, a brigade in counter insurgency and counter terrorism operations in Jammu and Kashmir and a division on the eastern borders.
+His staff appointments include being colonel (general staff) of an Infantry Division and as Brigadier General Staff at HQ XV Corps.
+As a Major general, he served as the General Officer Commanding, 21st Mountain Division.